-Many of our partner organisations in Hounslow are offering advice and support during these challenging times:
+Many of our partner organisations in Hounslow are offer advice and support around connecting more with others:

 Healthwatch Hounslow are offering information and signposting, and guidance and support to residents worried about the current outbreak of COVID19, through Whatsapp and Zoom.